andrewoodleyjr/theme./README.md

 ### Installation
 1. One of the following
- a.
-Upload the "Woodley" folder to the "/wp-content/themes/" directory
+ 1. Upload the "Woodley" folder to the "/wp-content/themes/" directory
- b. find in Appearance > Themes > Install theme, type “Woodley” in search field.
+ 2. find in Appearance > Themes > Install theme, type “Woodley” in search field.
 2. Activate the Theme through the 'Themes' menu in WordPress
 3. Go to "Appearance" > Theme options
 4. Config theme as you need.